Good Grief (song)

 "Good Grief" is a song by English indie pop band Bastille.
 It was released on 16 June 2016 as the lead single from their second studio album, Wild World (2016).
 The song was written by Dan Smith, who handled the production along with Mark Crew.
-It is their first single released to feature new touring member Charlie Barnes.
+It is their first single released to feature touring member Charlie Barnes.

 The song topped a 2020 NME poll of millennials for what song they would like to be played at their funeral ahead of Wiz Khalifa and Charlie Puth's song 'See You Again'.

 Background

 On 16 June 2016, Annie Mac debuted "Good Grief" on her BBC Radio 1 show as the "hottest track."
 Following the debut, the band released the single to radio and as a digital download.

 Critical reception

 Georgia Ivey of Clash said that the song was "surprisingly upbeat considering its reflection on the grieving process."
 Sarah Jamieson of DIY called the track a tone-appropriate album opener, saying that its "pomp and grandeur juxtaposed perfectly with Dan Smith’s dark-tinged tale of coping with life after death."
 NME writer Charlotte Gunn described it as "a euphoric pop track about death and funerals and being sad, but done Bastille-style, with a massive chorus and an X Factor-worthy key change."
 In his review of the album, Andy Baber of musicOMH felt the song was a "misleading introduction" to the record's various political themes, but said that it establishes the band's "move towards the more eclectic approach favoured on their mixtapes – as evidenced by the sampling of Kelly LeBrock from ‘80s movie Weird Science."